|

 1) We are sharing ownership of the

-issues that concern our whole community, and sharing the road to making the
+issues that concern our whole community and expanding ownership of the efforts

 2) By sharing that ownership of our

-community's future, we have a friend who will help in all kinds of ways,
+community's future, organizations will have friends who will help in all kinds

-because they want to see the mission succeed, and they feel they have a stake
+of ways, because they want the mission to be accomplished, and they feel they

 3) We are celebrating all the things